-In my career and personal life I have had the privilege to have led many teams.
-Sales professional from a team of six up to nearly one hundred.
+In my career, and personal life, I have had the privilege to have led many teams.
+Sales professionals from a team of six up to nearly one hundred.
 In sports, I have coached youth sports, and taught children and adults karate.
 In the community, from serving on the Board of Directors for charities or not-for-profit organizations, or developing and managing charitable organizations.
 Conversely I have also been led by some amazing leaders that pour wisdom and optimism into their people.
 These leaders have a vision of success, not just for themselves, or the company, but their people.

 Being on this earth for a few decades, both leading others, and being led by others, I would like to share some of the wisdom I gained.
-Some is from trial, error, and experience, while others was from formal education to countless books or certified seminars I have attended.
+Some is from trial, error, and experience, while others was from formal education to countless books or certification gained or seminars that I have attended.

 First of all, there is a difference between what is a manager and a leader.
 True leaders lead from the core of their values, principles with a passion that is contagious.
 Managers manage things, processes, and paperwork.
-If you are in the role of management, I hope you that you may see the value of taking a leadership perspective that I unfold in the following top 10 I have assembled here:
+If you are in the role of management, I hope you that you may see the value of taking a leadership perspective in management that I will unfold in the following top 10 that I have assembled here:

 - Leaders are like great coaches.
 They inspire their people to improve.
 They motivate and communicate well.
 They will outline what you need to get things done, explain the process, and celebrate your successes.

 - Leaders get to know their people, the members on their team.
-They learn what truly motivates each person whether that is in engaging conversion and 1 to 1s, to personality typology tests like the Meyers-Briggs Yungs Typology.
+They learn what truly motivates each person whether that is in attentive and engaging conversion and 1 to 1s, to personality typology tests like the Meyers-Briggs Yungs Typology.
 Leaders listen attentively to their people and demonstrate a high emotional IQ also known as EQ.
 Leaders must realize that not all people are motivated and driven by the same things.

 - Leaders realize they are not perfect and they have a level of humility.
-They continually grow, and refine their skills, and grow in their ability while understanding that they too make mistakes.
-However, they learn from their mistakes, not passing blame, or pointing fingers, and rise to the occasion to improve.
+They continually grow, and refine their skills.
+They grow in their ability, while understanding that they too make mistakes.
+However, they learn well from their mistakes, not passing blame, or pointing fingers, and rise to the occasion to improve with optimism.

 - Leaders believe in the products, services, or elements they represent.
-They adopt their company or organization’s mission and objectives and are able to communicate it well to their team with optimism and passion.
+They adopt their company or organization’s mission and objectives and are able to communicate it well to their team with conviction, optimism, and passion.

 - Leaders have a solid core of values and principles to navigate their professional and personal life.
 They lead within their family, and their community the same way they do within the team or teams they are over.
 They are authentic, and genuine and the same guiding principles are apparent whether they are at work, at home, or in the community.

 - Leaders realize they are after the same objectives, the same goals as that their team should be.
 They help remove obstacles, guide their team members with enthusiasm to get things done, and mutual goals achieved.
 They assist expeditiously in providing the information and the tools for their team members to succeed.